tensorchiefs/dlday2018/index.md

 The event will take place at **ZHAW School of Engineering in Winterthur** (for details see below) and is organised by the ZHAW Winterthur and the HTWG Konstanz.

-As for the previous events, we would like to have an **active participation** and encourage you to send in an abstract for a poster and/or a talk by latest 26th of August.
+As for the previous events, we would like to have an **active participation** and encourage you to **send in an abstract for a poster and/or a talk** by latest 26th of August.
 Note that the **number of participants will be limited to 50** persons (first come first serve) and attendees with active presentation will be given preference.

 ### Focus

 The focus of the workshop is on sharing experience with other fellow deep learners and to connect with each other.
 There will be sessions with contributed talks and alsa a poster session during an extended apero.

-We are happy to announce that Thomas Fischbacher from Google will give a workshop on the latest developments in Tensorflow.
-In will include a hands-on part - so please bring your laptops with you.
+We are happy to announce that Thomas Fischbacher from Google will give a tutorial on the latest developments in Tensorflow which will include a hands-on part - so please bring your laptops with you.

 #### Contributions